Personal profile

 His areas of expertise are legal education research; legal and policy research; empirical research; law reform - especially through the mechanisms of statutory reform; law reform statutory bodies e.g. Law Commissions and Committees; and bill drafting, impact assessment and parliamentary procedures.

-At Aston Luke has received student and staff based nominations and awards, including a nomination for the 2023 Vice-Chancellor's Engagement & Impact Award in the Community Engagement Award.
+At Aston, Luke has received student and staff based nominations and awards, including a nomination for the 2023 Vice-Chancellor's Engagement and Impact Award in the entry of Community Engagement.

 In 2021, he won the Oxford Brookes University Teaching Award for Outstanding Contribution to the Student Experience, in recognition of his excellence in teaching and contributions to the student experience.
 In the same year he was also nominated for the Best Academic Advisor and Sustainable Teaching Awards.